PiMan100111010/AsciiDots-application/README.md

 git clone https://github.com/aaronduino/asciidots
 pip3 install -r requirements.txt
 ```
-Then, download this repository as a ZIP (under green "Clone or download" button) and unzip it.
+Then, download this repository as a ZIP and unzip it.
 Open Automator, click the Automator icon, select "Open an Existing Document...", and select the application.
 Change where it says "DEFAULT TERMINAL DIRECTORY" to your default Terminal directory (duh).
 If you don't know what this is, open Terminal.
 The bottom line will say `[name of computer]:~ [default directory]$`.

 Then, save the Automator file and drag it from the unzipped folder into asciidots-master (the README and liscense are not necessary).
 Finally, right-click any .dots file and select Open With-->Other...--> Run program.app.
 Select "Always Open With."